-The Vegan Society says that by 1909 the ethics of eating dairy products were debated inside the vegetarian movement, and it was in 1944 that Elsie Shrigley and Donald Watson organized non-dairy vegetarians in London.
+The Vegan Society formed in 1948, but its website says that by 1909 the ethics of eating dairy products were debated inside the vegetarian movement.
+In 1944 that Elsie Shrigley and Donald Watson organized non-dairy vegetarians in London.
 Watson held a meeting of just six enthusiasts who decided to create a society to support each other and help others navigate the tricky transition into a dairy-free diet.
-Dairyban, vitan, benevore, sanivore, and beaumangeur were all names they discussed for themselves, but ultimately chose vegan, from the first three and last two letters of vegetarian.
+Dairyban, vitan, benevore, sanivore, and beaumangeur were all names they discussed for themselves, but ultimately they chose vegan, from the first three and last two letters of vegetarian.
 In 1951, the movement came to officially exclude all animal products.

 Today, branches of the Vegan Society exist in Europe, America, Australia, Holland, Hong Kong, and Indonesia.
 The most recent findings from the Vegetarian Resource Group report that one percent of Americans identify as vegan.